saadmbarki9/MYSQL/README.md

 2-	MYSQLdb

-💡 You only need to execute these two codes in CMD:
-•	pip install tkinter
-•	pip install MYSQLdb

 🙏I need your help:
 Please enter your information just to know if there are any problems in my code🙏